daefv/Gmailkeywordsearch.ipynb/README.md

 I used this program to find out that The keyword "review" appears 231 time(s) in the body of the latest 150 email messages. which is ludacris, annoying and i hate when vendors solict reviews from me.

+## sender_emails.xlsx
+This is the file created by the program.
+An exmaple file can be found beneath the actual code.
+The EXCEL file is stored in the same place where the program is stored.
+Check your file folder on the left side of where you ran the program.
+Then click the file, download it, and open it in EXCEL

-Why do this when you can use the search bar in gmail?
+## Why do this when you can use the search bar in gmail?
 I am also building off this program to create a software product that detects if a non-FBA vendor is soliciting reviews from customers via Email (in reward for $25 gift cards) these vendors are in violation of the Amazon Terms of Service and solicting reviews  makes for a less transparent, less diverse and more monopolized market place.